 Publications based on research reviewed by the PaTH Network Protocol Review Committee (PNPRC) should state the following: “This study underwent review by the PaTH Network Protocol Review Committee (PNPRC).
 The PNPRC was established to ensure input from each institution prior to review by the central IRB at Johns Hopkins University.
 The PNPRC has representation from at least one local IRB official and one patient representative from each PaTH institution.”

-The lead author who is planning to prepare an abstract or manuscript using the PaTH Clinical Data Research Network in any way needs to record their publications and/or presentations within 30 days of acceptance.
+The lead author who is planning to prepare an abstract or manuscript using the PaTH Clinical Research Network in any way needs to record their publications and/or presentations within 30 days of acceptance.
 Articles that are rejected must also be reported.
-This requirement includes studies that have received additional funding outside of the PaTH Clinical Data Research Network but still use the PaTH infrastructure.
+This requirement includes studies that have received additional funding outside of the PaTH Clinical Research Network but still use the PaTH infrastructure.

 PCORI mandates that “To the extent Recipient desires to submit, publish, or distribute any publication arising from the CDRN (?)
 Project, Recipient shall inform PCORI and PCORI shall be provided with the opportunity to review and comment on the draft article or manuscript prior to its submission for publication or distribution.
 PCORI shall provide comments to Recipient not later than fourteen (14) days after the provision of the draft to PCORI."